NPDES Effluent Guidelines: A Guide to pH

 Why is pH important in the wastewater treatment process?

-Measuring pH
+Measuring pH for NPDES effluent compliance

 The colorimetric method involves indicator reagents such as bromthymol blue and phenol red to produce a coloured solution which indicates its pH level.
 Red colouration suggests a solution is acidic, whereas blue colouration signifies a solution is alkaline.
-Using a set of colour standards, it is possible to determine the strength of the solution.
+Using a set of colour standards, it is possible to determine the concentration strength of the solution.

 Buffering a solution with a standardized pH 7 provides the meter with a reference point to determine a balanced solution.
 Including solutions with a pH of 4 and 10 within your calibration provides the meter with a reference point for acidic and alkaline solutions.
 A meter’s ability to determine the target buffer value is known as accuracy and is referred to as the meter’s slope.

-pH electrodes wane in accuracy over time.
-A new pH electrode immersed in a fresh pH buffer is typical across this slope and can closely identify pH values.
-Older probes may be less accurate and take longer to provide a reading.
 A new pH meter and probe assembly that is very accurate may have a slope percentage of 98%, whereas an older probe might have a slope value of less than 60%.
-For example, when calibrating a pH meter, a user might find that the meter and probe unit accept the pH 7.0 buffer calibration value, but that when the probe is placed into a pH 4 or pH 10 buffer, the meter reads significantly lower or higher than the buffer’s stated value.
-The meter may also show an error code, or the pH calibration may not be accepted.
-Many pH probes will endure approximately a year to 18 months of use, after which they usually lose accuracy and need to be replaced.
+For example, when calibrating a pH meter to meet NPDES effluent guidelines, the user may find that the meter and probe accept the pH 7.0 buffer calibration value.
+However, when the user places the probe into a pH 4 or pH 10 buffer, the meter often reads values significantly different from those stated for the buffer.
+In some cases, the meter displays an error code or rejects the calibration.
+Most pH probes operate accurately for about 12 to 18 months before they lose precision and require replacement.

 Users must bracket the anticipated pH reading with the proper buffers if executing a two-point calibration.
-For instance, if the normal reading in plant effluent is 7.5, the meter should be calibrated with at least a pH 7 and a pH 10 buffer.
+For instance, if the normal reading in plant effluent from industrial categories is 7.5, the meter should be calibrated with at least a pH 7 and a pH 10 buffer.
 If the reading turns out to be pH 6.8, you should recalibrate the meter with pH 7 and pH 4 buffers.

 Quality Control